 Migraine is a neurological condition that can cause multiple symptoms including throbbing head pain.
 While there are many things experts still don’t know about migraines, research suggests that there may be a chemical or anatomical difference in migraine sufferers’ brains that make them more susceptible to certain migraine triggers.
 There are no blood tests for migraines.
 Migraines don’t cause brain abnormalities that a CT scan or an MRI can detect, although these tests are sometimes ordered to diagnose other problems that cause severe headaches.

-A common symptom of migraine is a severe, incapacitating headache that may begin as a dull ache and then turn into a constant, throbbing pain felt on one side of the head.
+A common symptom of migraine is a severe, incapacitating headache that may begin as a dull ache and then turn into a constant, throbbing pain felt on one side of the head and often both sides of the head in children.

 Migraines affect individuals differently, with varying degrees of pain and other symptoms.
 Specific types of migraines are diagnosed by their symptoms.
 Although symptoms may vary, most migraines affect only one side of the brain therefore pain is experienced most often on one side of the head.
 Unlike adults, children may experience pain on both sides of the head (frontal area).
 Accompanying symptoms may include nausea, abdominal pain, vomiting, visual or sensory disturbances (aura), and sensitivity to light or sound.
 Symptoms may last 4 to 72 hours.
 Children often experience symptoms without head pain (abdominal pain, vertigo, dizziness, vomiting) that last for a short duration which is why migraine in children is often misdiagnosed.